lui5fl/hax/README.md

 The app is written using the MVVM pattern with the main purpose of separating model code from view code.
 I don't feel content with the approach though, so once I get to writing tests for the entire app I'll see whether I need a whole new architecture or just refine the current one.
 Now's the best time to do it since there's not much code yet!

 Currently the structure of the app is simple.
 There are three main views, `MenuView`, `FeedView` and `ItemView`, which form the main navigation stack.
-The data displayed on the last two is retrieved through the `HackerNewsService` class.
-This class uses Combine a lot, which I'm not an expert on so the code may seem all over the place.
-In the future I'll definitely look into using the [Swift Async Algorithms](https://github.com/apple/swift-async-algorithms) package published by Apple, which might make things simpler.
+The data displayed on the last two is retrieved through the `HackerNewsService` class, which uses a local Swift package, `Networking`, that encapsulates the networking logic.
+Both fully take advantage of the Swift Concurrency APIs.

 ## Roadmap
 Instead of outlining any upcoming features here, I'll create issues for any feature or fix that I plan on implementing.
 You can check out the latest issues [here](https://github.com/lui5fl/hax/issues).
 You're more than welcome to create an issue to propose a feature or report a bug.